adascoding/adascoding/README.md

 ## 🎯 Goals for 2025
 - Contribute to open-source projects.
-- Learn Java and Spring Boot.
+- Build projects with Blazor.
 - Build a frontend project with React or Angular.